sgleizes/xsh/README.md

 git clone https://github.com/sgleizes/xsh ~/.config/xsh
 ```

-The default location of the `xsh` directory is
+The default location of the `xsh` repository is
 `${XDG_CONFIG_HOME:-$HOME/.config}/xsh`.
 If you wish to use a different location,
 the `XSH_DIR` environment variable must be set to that location before your
 user's login shell is started, for instance in `~/.pam_environment`.

+The default location of your shell configuration is
-Also if you want to store your shell configuration at a different location than
+`${XDG_CONFIG_HOME:-$HOME/.config}/shell`.
+If you want to store it at a
-in the xsh repository (the default), you can set the `XSH_CONFIG_DIR` environment
+different location, you can set the `XSH_CONFIG_DIR` environment variable.
+This
-variable.
-This must also be set before your user's login shell is started.
+must also be set before your user's login shell is started.

 ### Bootstrap the desired shell(s)